CliMA/Oceananigans.jl/README.md

 }
 ```

+We also maintain a [list of publication using Oceananigans.jl](https://clima.github.io/OceananigansDocumentation/stable/publications/).
+If you have work using Oceananigans.jl that you would like to have listed there, please open a pull request to add it or let us know!

 ## Contributing

 If you're interested in contributing to the development of Oceananigans we want your help no matter how big or small a contribution you make!
 It's always great to have new people look at the code with fresh eyes: you will see errors that other developers have missed.